sci-42ver/Discrete_Mathematics_and_Algorithm/CRLS/README.md

     stanford has *no* specific algorithm courses for graduate but has *more* general algorithm courses.
     So their order may exchange.
     mit has all the above 2 advantages while ucb has none.
+    UIUC is similar to cmu but has *very useful* reference list.
   - These 4 universities [may be enough](https://www.usnews.com/best-graduate-schools/top-science-schools/computer-science-rankings)
     although [scientist rank](https://research.com/scientists-rankings/computer-science) which is [not h-index](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8238192/) doesn't follow that
     - The best is [unknown](https://careervillage.org/questions/767986/answers/769058)
     - TODO also [see](https://qr.ae/psSRT3)
+In summary, I read CRLS.
+I use those general books in *general* algorithm courses as the *main* reference and other specific books when studying related topics.
+(They are in CRLS/others dir)
 ## stanford
 ### undergraduate
 [CS 161](https://stanford-cs161.github.io/winter2024/resources/#textbook-information)